 Coastal Corrosion Challenges

 Properties within 10 miles of Florida’s 1,350 miles of coastline face aggressive salt spray conditions that destroy standard electrical components.
-SUCO ESI’s pressure switches feature:
+SUCO ESI North America’s pressure switches feature:

 - 316L stainless steel construction providing superior corrosion resistance